thor314/obsidian-setup/Getting Started with Obsidian.md

 flowchart LR
 A(Taking Notes) --> B(Organizing notes)
 ```
 I've wandered around the Zettelkasten productivity thought leadership; my recommendation is not to bother.
 Knowledge can be complicated, but the system is simple.
 Invest a little extra time in note-organizing, for the reward of a contextually clear knowledge graph.
 The graph encourages you to develop thoughts about how your ideas fit together, and reveals connections you may not have made otherwise.
-Shorter notes make for more elegant node elements.
+For reference, [this is how the Uncloak Project](https://uncloak.org/meta/Explanation-Node+Categorization) thinks about concept categorization.
+Split up big complex concepts into smaller atomic concepts to make their relationships clearer.
 This may be obvious, but it's fine to take notes on something and not move them into the graph: don't spend your time working on graph elements you don't care about.

 Some other recommendations:
 - Make a top-level directory for each use case you intend to use Obsidian for.
 In this case, I recommend one for note-taking, and one for knowledge-graphing.